 Indian Food Catering

-Go international with innovative Indian cuisine from Clay Pit.
+Go with innovative Indian cuisine from Clay Pit.
 You’ll find traditional Indian dishes like chicken tikka masala alongside contemporary menu items, such as the stuffed chicken breast draped in a cashew-almond cream sauce.
 Add decadent desserts like the chai spice crème brulee and mango cheesecake.

 The Peached Tortilla at Austin Food + Wine Fest.
 Credit Katrina Barber.

 The Peached Tortilla is known for its unique Asian dishes with subtle Southern influences.
 The restaurant specializes in full-service, off-site catering that can range from a plated meal or buffet to food truck service.
 Menus include everything from family-style Korean braised short ribs to street tacos served from The Peach Tortilla food truck.